IlanAzoulay/wordsphere/README.md

 Type: `Number`\
 Unit: `milliseconds`\
 IMPORTANT: change THIS prop to modify movement speed.
-The higher the interval, the faster
+The lower the interval, the faster

 #### 7. extra\_padding